Parish Finance

 Standing Order:

 You may contribute to your parish by arranging to have a Standing Order with your bank.
 If you choose to do so, you have the option of making a monthly, three monthly or yearly contribution.
 An application for a Standing Order may be made at your bank.
-If you decide to set up a Standing Order, please click below to download the Standing Order Form.
-The Parish Account is at Ulster Bank, Edenderry, Co Offaly.
-The Account Number is: 10197240, sort code: 98 56 40.
+If you decide to set up a Standing Order, please click below to download the Standing Order Form below.
+Could you also please include your envelope box number on the Standing Order Form.
+The Parish Account is at Croí Laighean Credit Union, Edenderry, Co Offaly.
+The BIC is: EDCNIE21.
+IBAN: IE39EDCN99104209356740.

 Click Here to download the Standing Order Form